pivotal/docs-credhub-service-broker/README.md

-## CredHub Service Broker for PCF ##
+## CredHub Service Broker ##

-This repo contains the documentation for the CredHub Service Broker for PCF service tile.
+This repo contains the documentation for the CredHub Service Broker service tile.

+This product was formerly known as CredHub Service Broker for PCF.

 The `master` branch is the only published branch.
 This branch is protected.